OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Located in the city centre, just opposite a striking wooden monument known as Las Setas (The Mushrooms), Oasis Backpackers Hostel is a great place to stay if you’re looking to meet fellow travellers.
+Located in the city centre, just opposite a striking wooden monument known as Las Setas (the Mushrooms), Oasis Backpackers is a great place to stay if you’re looking to meet fellow travellers.
 Common areas include a super-cool rooftop terrace with a pool, bar and barbecue, and the staff arrange group activities such as pub crawls and paella nights.
 Guided tours of the cathedral and Royal Alcazar are also available.

-With branches everywhere from the Andalusian capital to Prague, Hostel One has been named Best Hostel Worldwide for 2018 by HostelWorld.
 Free communal dinners every evening will get you mingling with your fellow travellers, as will the pub crawls that follow.
 Chill-out spaces include a sun-drenched roof terrace, a patio, a spacious kitchen and a lounge equipped with communal computers.
 The trendy nightspots of the Alameda are a five-minute walk away.

 If you want to be close to all the attractions yet away from the busiest part of Seville, this is the place for you.
-Located in the heart of gorgeous Triana, Seville’s former gypsy neighbourhood, this cosy hostel offers private and shared accommodation, a lovely roof terrace and a common room with computers and a TV.
+Located in the heart of gorgeous Triana, Seville’s former Gypsy neighbourhood, this cosy hostel offers private and shared accommodation, a lovely roof terrace and a common room with computers and a TV.
 Pilgrims starting the 1,000km (621mi) trek to Santiago de Compostela from Seville (along Via de la Plata) receive a discount.

-The second of Hostel One’s Seville branches is sandwiched between the city’s cathedral and Moorish Alcazar, making it a great base for sightseeing.
+The second Hostel One in Seville is sandwiched between the cathedral and Moorish Alcazar, making it a great base for sightseeing.
 Hostel One Catedral’s free breakfasts and dinners also provide a great opportunity to meet travellers from all over the world, as do the guided tours and pub crawls (neither of which cost extra).
 The comfy dorm beds are fitted with privacy curtains and each comes with a spacious locker.